ashawley/aws-lambda-github-merge/README.md

 - Click on **Configure triggers**

-- Add an **SNS** trigger
+- Add an **API Gateway** trigger

-- Select the SNS topic you created earlier
+- Select the API Gateway you created earlier

 - Click the **Enable trigger** checkbox